lakshmanasai5421/Installation-of-python-3.12-through-powershell-/README.md

 You have successfully:

-* Downloaded Anaconda using PowerShell
+* Downloaded Python 3.12.3 from python.org
-* Installed Anaconda on Windows
+* Installed Python on Windows
-* Created a Python 3.12 environment
+* Created a virtual environment
-* Activated and verified the installation
+* Activated and tested the environment

-You are now ready to start developing Python applications using Anaconda.
+You are now ready to build Python applications using isolated environments.

----